hmrc/common-transit-convention-traders-service-guide/source/documentation/diagrams.html.md

 # Diagrams

-To give yourself a clearer picture of message sequences we have created diagrams for a number of the scenarios.
+To give yourself a clear picture of the message sequences we have created diagrams for a number of the scenarios.

-Overview diagrams give you an easy to understand view of trade movements.
+**Overview diagrams** give you an easy to understand view of trade movements.

-Detailed diagrams go into more depth with various scenarios
+**Detail diagrams** give you more depth with various scenarios and messages